Introducing Crookwell

 • If you live in Randwick City Council you can recieve a 10% or maximum $1,000 rebate on battery storage installations.

 • In southern NSW council areas, the Smart Distributed Batteries Project is delivering a $4,950 discount on a Tesla Powerwall 2 battery system.
-This initiative is supported by a $5.4 million grant to develop a 6MW Virtual Power Plant (VPP) and encourages battery installation by offering discounts for joining the VPP.
+This initiative is supported by a $5.4 million grant to develop a 6MW VPP and encourages battery installation by offering discounts for joining the VPP.

 Depending on how much energy you need in your own home overnight when your solar PV panels aren’t generating energy, you may want to export electricity to the grid in high demand times, particularly after 5pm.
 Feed in tariffs at this time may be higher than during the day, and help offset the cost of the battery system.